 - Include a Call to Action.
 Compel individuals who receive your mailing to contact you.
 Whether offering a seminar or a free home valuation, give them a reason to reach out and have multiple ways clearly available for them to contact you.

 7. Work on Your Business, Not Just in It

-Successful real estate agents carve out time every day for lead generation and plan out regular intervals to revisit their business plan.
+Successful real estate agents carve out time every day for lead generation and plan out regular intervals to revisit their business plan or to read up on emerging best practices.
 Focusing all of your time on active clients will leave your coffers empty.
 Tips on effective use of your calendar are some of the best new real estate agent advice.